Pixaoxiuxia/sky/README.md

 # This project contains codes for Xiyuan Hu's personal website, which is based on the Hugo theme written by [Yihui Xie](https://yihui.org/).

 ## Edit content/config: Steps of revision:
-1. Revise .rmd file, Save, Knit
+1. Revise .rmd file (or .md file in posts), Save, Knit
+2. setwd("c:\\...") to the sky file
-2. Run command blogdown::build_site() in console to rebuld site
+3. Run command blogdown::build_site() in console to rebuld site
-3. Commit push in github
+4. Commit push in github

 ## Don't change the directory of local github files!!!